 - You need to have VMware workstation pro.

 Any version of the VMware workstation will work; however, I am using VMware workstation 16, which you can get it from here.

 - PfSense ISO image.

 We require two interfaces for pfSense, one for the WAN and the other for the LAN, for the WAN interfaces you need to have internet access.
 And the LAN side will act as a gateway for the LAN users.
 We need to configure these two interfaces on the VMware workstation first.

 We are going to configure as follows.

-Open VMware Workstation and click on Edit and click on Virtual Network editor.
+Open VMware Workstation and click on Edit > Virtual Network editor.
 In the Virtual Network Editor click on Change settings.

-Here is my virtual adapter configuration, we will configure VMnet3 for the LAN as the second adapter.
+Here is my virtual adapter configuration; we will configure VMnet1 for the LAN as the second adapter.
 As you can see, I have the DHCP configuration disabled on this adapter, and it is acting as the host-only adapter, meaning it will allow the VM to talk internally in a Private network.

-Alright, we just configured the network for the PfSense firewall in VMware workstation, let’s go ahead and install pfSense on VMware workstation.
+Alright, we just configured the network for the PfSense firewall in the VMware workstation, let’s go ahead and install pfSense on the VMware workstation.

 In the New virtual machine wizard choose Typical.